 Here’s just a couple of examples so you can see what I mean:

-Just in case you needed further proof Master Writing Jobs is not all it claims to be and just so you know it’s not just me saying this, here’s a few more reviews I’ve found on the web.
+In case you needed further proof Master Writing Jobs is not all it claims to be here are a few more reviews I’ve found on the web:

-I don’t like to label a program or training course a scam unless it’s fully justified and in this case I think it is.
+I don’t like to label a program or training course a scam unless it’s fully justified but in this case I think it is.

-With the inflated and over exagerrated earnings claims, fake testimonials, the huge number of complaints and the fact that Master Writing Jobs don’t stand by their own refunds policy all indicated to me this is a scam.
+With the exaggerated earnings claims, fake testimonials, a huge number of complaints, plus the fact Master Writing Jobs don’t stand by their own refunds policy all indicated to me this is a scam.

 Here’s the deal: